goldshtn/spark-workshop/lab0-Scala.md

 ```

 In pattern matching the use of "_" is done when we do not care about the variable.
-Review of the match from 2.2:
+Review of the match from IsWorkerOrManager function.

 ```
 	...